kalmarunionenctf/kalmarctf/README.md

 Deadline for submission is March 24 at 17:00 UTC.
 Contact killerdog@kalmarunionen.dk for submission and proof of solve.

+NOTE: All three challenges have been solved!
+Congratulations to
+@soon_haari for solving poLy1305CG
+@grhkm for solving Shipwrecked Lattices
+@Robin_Jadou for solving breakfaest

 ## Participant Writeups
 If you have a writeup and want to share it, feel free to create a pull request with it.